 - NILE may accept or reject applications at its absolute discretion.
 If NILE accepts the application, NILE will issue a written confirmation.

-- After completion of the actions listed in paragraphs 2a & 2b above, the contract between the applicant and NILE is formed.
+- After these steps are complete, the contract between the applicant and NILE is formed.

 3. Tuition fees and payment

 - A non-refundable deposit of £200 towards the course fee and a registration fee of £150* are payable on acceptance onto a Course.